waynegm/WMPlugin-Docs/content/en/docs/Plugins/Mistie/index.md

 The name in the line/dataset column must exactly match the project line name.

 ### **Mistie Application Attribute**
-The plugin adds a "Mistie Application" attribute to the list of [opendtect] attributes.
+The plugin adds a "Mistie Application" attribute to the list of [OpendTect] attributes.

 {{< figure src="mistieapplication_input.jpg" class="img-centered" caption="**Mistie Application attribute input parameters**" >}}